t3dotgg/t3-astro/src/pages/blog/posts/types-and-nextjs.md

 ```

 Shout out to [Brandon (Blitz.js)](https://twitter.com/flybayer) and [Luis (Vercel)](https://twitter.com/luis_fades) for pointing out that I [entirely missed the provided inference type in the Next.js docs](https://nextjs.org/docs/basic-features/data-fetching#typescript-use-getserversideprops).

+The goal here is to use the types of your `getServerSideProps` function as a source of truth via inference.
+Funny enough, I've written a number of helpers to do this myself before.

 As happy I am to know this exists, I've already ran into some painful edges with Next's provided `InferGetServerSidePropsType`